BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 For the purpose of information transmitted via a technical channel, a purely syntactical perspective is appropriate.
 But it seems inappropriate if we discuss today's information-driven society.

-Nowadays, We can rapidly collect unimaginable amounts of information.
+Nowadays, we can rapidly collect unimaginable amounts of information.
 It can be processed automatically and checked for higher-level patterns that would not be discernible without technology.
 We constantly transform information into a machine-readable format, which makes it, in turn, quantifiable.
 But is there information that is not machine-readable, and do we dismiss it?